gregonmac/celine-dodeman-wp/wp-content/plugins/super-socializer/readme.txt

 8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
+= 7.9.5 =
+* [Bugfix] Pinterest save button was misaligned
+* [Bugfix] Viber logo was not appearing in Viber share icon, in a few cases
+* [Bugfix] "Auto-adjust according to screen width" option was not working for horizontal sticky interface, in a few cases
+* [Bugfix] Plugin was overriding user avatars even when social login was not enabled, in a few cases
+* [Bugfix] Social Login was causing PHP warning "Missing argument 2 for wc_maybe_store_user_agent()" with WooCommerce
+* [Improvement] Improved Vkontakte login functionality

 = 7.9.4 =
 * [Improvement] Google Plus share counts are no longer supported, as the official API no longer serves the share count